Activity time studies: Paying attention to detail

 Whether they’re in retail, logistics or hospitality, many of the businesses we work with call us in because they’ve never looked at their task times before, and they want to plan their budgets more effectively.
-But activity time studies can help tackle other issues, too.
+But activity time studies can help tackle other issues too.

 Are any of your processes slower than industry benchmarks?
 It can have a big impact on your performance, especially if you’re growing rapidly and opening new sites.

 If you franchise your brand like Pandora, it can be tricky to set store standards.
 Our activity time study helped them spot inconsistencies and learn from high-achieving sites, for example those that had managed to cut down on minutes spent handling stock.
-Using average activity times to populate their budget model has helped them set a benchmark for investment in resources across franchised as well as owned-and-operated stores.
+Using average activity times to populate their budget model has helped them set a benchmark for investment in resources across franchised, as well as owned-and-operated stores.

-Activity times aren’t static.
+Activity times are not static.
 Even the subtlest changes in your workplace can have a big effect, and from contactless payments to 5p bag charges, new technology and regulations are constantly influencing processes and consumer behaviour.
 When you’re investing in measuring activity times, regularly refreshing your data helps your budget models stay accurate.

 By regularly checking in, we can also inform clients’ decision-making about innovation roll-out.
-We showed Wickes that it was taking much longer to serve customers at the Pay & Collect counter than at traditional tills.
+We showed a DIY retailer that it was taking much longer to serve customers at the Pay & Collect counter than at traditional tills.
 And we played a supporting role road-testing Vodafone’s new virtual queuing system.
 We measured average waiting times during the trial stages, giving HQ a chance to fine-tune the system before introducing it in other stores.

 Our activity time study unearthed a gold mine of information for Schuh, helping spark a long-term shift towards increased productivity.
 And it provided a very practical, immediate benefit: for the first time, they were able to use tangible facts and figures to reinforce performance discussions with their teams.
 It can make a real difference on the shop floor; if employees understand how long they’re supposed to spend on a task, then it’s easier for them to feel motivated and work more efficiently.

-The upshot is that sometimes it pays to be a stickler for detail.
+The upshot is that, sometimes, it pays to be a stickler for detail.